Per-author commits statistics graph does not like long names

 - Process first the list of authors, and assign a unique number to each of them (1, 2, 3...).
 Simply putting authors names in an array will give each of them its UID.
 Then print this UID on the left of the graph, in place of the name, and print a legend below with ( UID , real name ) pairs.
 (I like this one better)

-#2 Updated by Paul Rivier almost 10 years ago
+#2 Updated by Paul Rivier about 10 years ago

 And what about displaying Joe Doe only (without the email address) ?